Conversations With Impact - Mark Evans HGDip, MNCS (Acc)

 At the risk of sounding clichéd I really do have a passion for supporting people to turn their lives around, be they students at the university I work for, employees at the businesses I am involved with and anyone who comes through my practice door.
 This passion comes from my own experience of being supported by my profession when life gets more than I can handle by myself.

 I have been a therapist, life coach and executive (business) coach since 2005 and have a broad range of life and working experience.
 I’ve worked in business in national press marketing and advertising, in mental health as an Advocate for charity MIND and in Higher Education as a student therapist and coach.

 I called my business Conversations With Impact because I feel strongly that therapy (and coaching) must have an impact and must make a difference.

 Why choose me?

 My real strength is as someone who can provide both therapy and coaching.
-I have therapeutic experience working with a range of serious conditions: stress & anxiety, panic attacks, Post-Traumatic Stress Disorder, depression, relationships and professional issues encountered at work.
-As a coach I have experience working with people to build their self-confidence, increase their self-esteem to enable them to be more and do more in life.
+I have therapeutic experience working with a range of serious conditions: stress & anxiety, panic attacks, Post-Traumatic Stress Disorder. trauma, anger, depression, relationships and professional issues encountered at work.
+As a coach I have experience working with people to build their self-confidence, increase their self-esteem and learn assertiveness to enable them to be more and do more in life.
 Importantly, I know how to safely combine therapy and coaching to help people change.
 As a therapist and coach I have specific interest in enabling people to overcome mild-to-moderate eating problems.